Understanding workshop fees in Workshop Butler

 We recommend selecting this type if your workshops are short, less than a day long.

 It reflects the income of trainers better which is a plus.
 On the other side, it is much more difficult to track and calculate.
-It does not take into the account how many students attend workshops.
+It does not take into account how many students attend workshops.

 We recommend this type if you prefer charging for the use of learning materials.
 Longer workshop means the more extended use of materials.
 The more extended use of materials means higher fees.